Prof. Anita Riecher-Rössler wins

 Prof. Anita Riecher-Rössler is Head of the Center for Gender Research and Early Detection at the Psychiatric University Clinics in Basel, Switzerland.
 She has specialised in psychiatry, psychotherapy, psychoanalysis, consultation & liaison psychiatry and gerontopsychiatry.
 In 1998, she became the first woman to be appointed to a full chair for psychiatry in a German speaking country.
 Her research interests include schizophrenic psychoses, gender differences in mental disorders, and mental disorders in women.
 Further details on Prof. Riecher-Rössler's professional background are available in her short biography.

 The EPA warmly congratulates Prof. Anita Riecher-Rössler on this well-deserved Prize, which recognises her outstanding role in working towards better mental health care in Europe!

-The Prize will be awarded during the Opening Ceremony of the European Congress of Psychiatry, on 3 March 2018 in Nice, France.
+The Prize was awarded during the Opening Ceremony of the European Congress of Psychiatry, on 3 March 2018 in Nice, France.